-The results of the operations of the Fund are disclosed in the Statement of Profit or Loss and Other Comprehensive Income of these financial statements.
-The net gain attributable to unitholders for the financial year 30 June 2019 was \$21,521,996 (2018: \$6,277,056)
+The results of the operations of the Fund are disclosed in the Statement of Profit or Loss and Other Comprehensive Income of the financial statements.
+The operating loss attributable to unitholders for the year ended 30 June 2020 was \$62,845 (2019: gain of \$17,992).